 From our and our members’ experiences of working within STPs/ICSs and LWABs, however, we anticipate that the workload for RCPCH Ambassadors will be eight hours per month including quarterly structured reporting to the RCPCH as previously mentioned.

 How do I apply?

-As part of the application you'll be asked to upload your CV and to provide a short statement about why you'd like to become an RCPCH Ambassador.
+As part of the application process you'll be asked to upload your CV and to provide a short statement about why you'd like to become an RCPCH Ambassador.
 This statement should also outline the issues facing children, young people and their workforce in your locality - and demonstrate your enthusiasm to help solve these challenges.

 If you have any questions please email us at email@example.com.